 Note: After changing the password, you will be required to log in again to continue the configuration.
-If you have backed up the gateway settings previously, create a new backup so that the saved settings file includes the updated password.
+If you have backed up the gateway settings previously, you should do a new backup so that the saved settings file includes the new password.